BIT-DA/DUC/README.md

     pip install -r requirements_cls.txt
     ```

-* For cross-domain *semantic segmentation* tasks, this code is implemented with `Python 3.7`, `CUDA 11.2` on `GeForce RTX 3090`.
+* For cross-domain *semantic segmentation* tasks, this code is implemented with `Python 3.7.5`, `CUDA 11.2` on `NVIDIA GeForce RTX 3090`.
 To try out this project, it is recommended to set up a virtual environment first.

     ```bash
     # Step-by-step installation
-    conda create --name DUC_seg python=3.7
+    conda create --name DUC_seg python=3.7.5
     conda activate DUC_seg

     # this installs the right pip and dependencies for the fresh python
     conda install -y ipython pip

     # this installs required packages
-    python3 -m pip install torch==1.7.0+cu110 torchvision==0.8.1+cu110 torchaudio===0.7.0 -f https://download.pytorch.org/whl/torch_stable.html
     pip install -r requirements_seg.txt
     ```